 The wellness movement is quite literally moving us to new depths in our health.
 Not only are we becoming more active, we are asking the right questions about how we move as well.
 From the simplest Fitbit to the most sophisticated, FDA-approved solutions, wearable technology is delving into a new desire in human health and wellness.
 For wearable motion sensor technology company, dorsaVi, the growing interest in personal movement data is fueling its true impact.

-Developing innovative motion analysis, dorsaVi has made itself a valuable team member in the NBS, NFL, MLS, and NHL.
+Developing innovative motion analysis, dorsaVi has made itself a valuable team member in the NBA, NFL, MLS, and NHL.
 “When an individual is injured – whether they are an elite athlete, an everyday warrior, or someone working in a physical role – they’ll be looking to get back to their normal life and routine as quickly as possible.
 But knowing when the time is right can be challenging.
 Too early and the risk of re-injury is high,” says Megan Connell, Chief Marketing Officer of dorsaVi.
-Pinpointing innate movement data and supporting the rehabilitation process, dorsaVi is there to provide this lab-quality data at an accessible price to Physical Therapists, Chiropractors, pain specialists, as well as strength & conditioning coaches.
+Pinpointing innate movement data and supporting the rehabilitation process, dorsaVi is there to provide this lab-quality data at an accessible price to Physical Therapists, Chiropractors, pain specialists like Restore Cryotherapy, as well as strength & conditioning coaches.
 It is the trusted partner when it comes to playing better and getting back in the game.
 “The precise dorsaVi sensors provide information that previously couldn’t be collected outside a biomechanical lab such as the kinetic forces impacting different parts of the body and how and where the injured body is compensating.
 This allows the treating professional to make better-informed decisions for their clients,” says Connell.

 Perhaps not as trendy but equally as relevant is the workplace industry.
 DorsaVi first entered the workspace in order to relieve the alarming numbers of manual holding injuries and wasted compensations.
 Today, it provides the objective data needed to make crucial changes in manual holding policy and provide for safer environments for many workers.